emmaerre/FinalProject2025/index.md

 ## Project team

-This project was created collaboratively by students of the Master’s Degree in Language, Society and Communication at the University of Bologna: Benedetta Adinolfi, Paola Cambise Ciofani, Gloria Milazzo, Gaia Milazzo, Francesca Pacini, and Emma Randazzo.
+This project was created collaboratively by students of the Master’s Degree in Language, Society and Communication at the University of Bologna: Benedetta Adinolfi, Paola Cambise Ciofani, Gloria Milazzo, Gaia Milazzo, Francesca Pacini, Emma Randazzo.